tothbalintjanos/prettifier/website/docs/configuration.md

 ### Prettier configuration

-Add a [.prettierrc](https://prettier.io/docs/en/configuration.html) file to the root directory of your code base to customize how your code will get formatted.
+Add a [.prettierrc](https://prettier.io/docs/en/configuration.html) file to the root directory of your codebase to customize how your code will get formatted.

 ### Prettifier configuration

-To configure the Prettifier bot itself, add a file `.github/prettifier.yml` to your code base.
+To configure the Prettifier bot itself, add a file `.github/prettifier.yml` to your codebase.
 The configuration options are:

 <a textrun="config-options">